 Then, everything goes very fast.
 After the official photos in front of the Honden, the group quickly reaches the south gate where the Chigo is placed on a white horse and another photo is taken.
 All the participants then enter the Nakamura restaurant and the event comes to a close for us photographers.

 The whole ceremony lasted about 45 min, but the actual ritual taking place inside the Honden itself was about 30 min.
-In other words, while we spent some 90 min within Yasaka Jinja, we could take photos for only about 15 min in the open.
+In other words, while we spent some 90 min within Yasaka Jinja, we could actually see something, and capture photos, for only about 15 min in the open.
 This is pretty “standard” for such event.